Airplane Stuff: Someday We May See a P-38 and Corsair Page around here…

 FM1-26 Army Air Forces Field Manual, Defense Of Airdromes 1944: This one is how to set up the defense on your airfield.
 This one is 95 pages and ok quality.

 TM1-205 Air Navigation: This is another 1940 manual on Air navigation, this one a very nice scan and 322 pages.

 TM1-230 Weather for Pilots: This is a huge PDF and a very nice scan, and the content though dated is very interesting.
 It’s 310 pages and all very dry…

 TM1-406 Aircraft Electrical Systems: This is a 150 page general manual on Aircraft electrical systems.
 Ok scan.

-General Kenney Reports, a personal History of the Pacific War By George C Kenney: This Book is a really great read.
+General Kenney Reports, a Personal History of the Pacific War By George C Kenney: This Book is a really great read.
 I found it a few years ago and found it to be a fascinating book.
-General Kenney was in command of the 5th Air force, and he answered only to Douglas MacArthur.
+General Kenney was in command of the 5th Airforce, and he answered only to Douglas MacArthur.
 This is almost a day to day account, and you will get an intimate view of what like for an Officer under the famous General Command.
-MacArthur seems to have left Kenney to his own devices, since he was a very successful and innovative officer.
+MacArthur seems to have left Kenney to his own devices since he was a very successful and innovative officer.
 He came with things like cutting trucks in half, so they would fit in a cargo plane, and then putting them back together at remote fields where they wouldn’t normally be able to go.
-He had special teams to load and unload cargo planes at a very high rate to maximise sorties.
+He had special teams to load and unload cargo planes at a very high rate to maximize sorties.
 When he needed fighters with longer legs, he had local companies make drop tanks.
-WHen he was saddled with medium bombers that couldn’t hit ships from altitude, he came up with skip bombing and turning bombers into low alt straffers.
-NEW 12/18/16!!
+When he was saddled with medium bombers that couldn’t hit ships from altitude, he came up with skip bombing and turning bombers into low alt straffers.